-Symptoms of a Potential Sewage Problem in Your NJ Home
+Dealing with a Potential Sewage Backup in Your South Jersey Home

 Sewage– we’re all thinking it, “Gross, mushy poop particles floating around in questionable liquids.”

 The last thing any of us wants is major sewage backup or sewage leak in our home.
 Sewage harbors dangerous bacteria that should be safely handled by a trained professional.
 Do not wait until you discover a major backup to react.
 Take the time to learn how to spot the warning signs of a sewage leak or sewage backup in New Jersey.
 This way you can address the problem before you end up with a disgusting and expensive sewage cleanup.